Legendrian Torus and Cable Links: Negative Torus Links with Knotted Components

 If at this point if $T$ has dividing curves of slope $-\frac qp$, then all components of $L$ have maximial \tb invariant.
 Else, the slope of the dividing curves on $T$ is not $-\frac qp$.
 It can be argued that there is a convex torus $T'$ that is disjoint form $T$ and parallel to $T$ with dividing curves of slope $-\frac qp$.
 Applying the Imbalance Principle, \cite[Proposition 3.17]{Honda00a}, to an annulus with one boundary component being a Legendrian divide of $T'$ and the other a component of $L$ in $T$ (and is otherwise disjoint from $L$) gives the existence of a destabilization of the component of $L$, as desired. \end{proof}

 We now know that every negative torus link will destabilize to one with maximal \tb invariant.
 To finish the classification, we need to show that a given an $n$-tuple of vertices on the mountain range can represent at most one (unordered) Legendrian link.
 Any $n$-tuple of vertices that can be destabilized to at least one $n$-tuple peak with max $tb$ invariant can be represented by exactly one Legendrian link.
-Thus using $n$-tuples consisting of vertices near the top of the mountain range represents a unique Legendrian link.
+Some $n$-tuples can be destabilized to a unique $n$-tuple peak.
 However, there are many $n$-tuples of vertices that can be destabilized to $n$-copies of different Legendrian knots with max $tb$.
 For example, if $L$ is the $n$-copy of the Legendrian $(3, -7)$-torus knot with max $tb$ and $r = 2$, and $L'$ is the $n$-copy of the Legendrian $(3, -7)$-torus knot with max $tb$ and $r = 4$, then we need to see that applying one $+$ and stabilization to all components of $L$ produces a link that is Legendrian isotopic to the link obtained from $L'$ by applying $-$ stabilizations to all components.
 That is we need to show that $S_{+, all} L$ is Legendrian isotopic to $S_{-, all} L'$; here $S_{+, all} L$ (resp $S_{-, all} L'$) means that we have applied a $+$ (resp $-$) stabilization of all components of $L$ (resp. $L'$).
 More generally, the strategy for uniqueness is to show that the $n$-tuple arising from using the valley point between adjacent peaks $n$ times has a unique representative.
 From this, it will follow that all $n$-tuples of vertices on the mountain range that can represent a Legendrian link will represent a Legendrian link that is unique up to isotopy.

 As shown in \cite{EtnyreHonda01b}, in the Legendrian mountain range of a $(p, -q)$-torus knot, if $q = mp + e$, all ``adjacent'' maximal $tb$ representatives with have rotation numbers that differ by $2e$ or by $2(p-e)$.
 In the following, if $L$ is an $n$-component link, $S_{\pm, all}^{m} L$ means that we have applied $m$ $\pm$ stabilizations to each component of $L$.